Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 ```
 This function will be called between where you built the sockaddr_in structure and your socket creation.
 ####2.4.
 Connect
-Add a CyaSSL connect function below the call to wolfSSL_set_fd() and pass the WOLFSSL* object you created as the argument.
+Add a wolfSSL connect function below the call to wolfSSL_set_fd() and pass the WOLFSSL* object you created as the argument.
 Include error checking.
 Example:

 Figure 2.18
 ```c